seba-1511/dist_tuto.pth/tuto.md

 TODO: Custom ring-allreduce
 -->

-**Note:** You can find the full script of this example [here](https://github.com/seba-1511/dist_tuto.pth/blob/gh-pages/train_dist.py).
+**Note:** You can find the example script of this section in [this GitHub repository](https://github.com/seba-1511/dist_tuto.pth/).

 Now that we understand how the distributed module works, let us write something useful with it.
 Our goal will be to replicate the functionality of [DistributedDataParallel](http://pytorch.org/docs/master/nn.html#torch.nn.parallel.DistributedDataParallel).
 Of course, this will be a didactic example and in a real-world situtation you should use the official, well-tested and well-optimized version linked above.

 Quite simply we want to implement a distributed version of stochastic gradient descent.
 Our script will let all processes compute the gradients of their model on their batch of data and then average their gradients.
-In order to ensure replicability across runs, we will first have to partition our dataset.
-(You could also use [tnt.dataset.SplitDataset](https://github.com/pytorch/tnt/blob/master/torchnet/dataset/splitdataset.py#L4)])
+In order to ensure similar convergence results when changing the number of processes, we will first have to partition our dataset.
+(You could also use [tnt.dataset.SplitDataset](https://github.com/pytorch/tnt/blob/master/torchnet/dataset/splitdataset.py#L4), instead of the snippet below.)

 ~~~python
 """ Dataset partitioning helper """